423-547-8015 X 1502

 Serving students with last names M-Z

-Contact for assistance with enrollment, withdrawals, transcript requests and grades.
-All transcript and student records requests must be made online here: https://ecschoolstn.scriborder.com.
+Contact for assistance with enrollment, withdrawals, transcript requests, and grades.
+All transcripts and student records requests must be made online here: https://ecschoolstn.scriborder.com.

 423-547-8015 X 1502

 Get Counseling text updates with the Remind App!

 - Class of 2020: text @gfcf7k to 81010

 - Class of 2021: text @c274c3 to 81010